henrihapponen/henrihapponen/README.md

 <br/>

-- 👯 Looking to collaborate on tech startups and non-profits.
+- 👯 Looking to collaborate on interesting projects!

 - 💬 Ask me about data engineering, data science, social entrepreneurship and non-profits.